ShunSakurai/check_forbidden/README.md

 ## Usage

 ### Overview
+- Export bilingual file(s) from memoQ
-- You can open the program by double-clicking Check Forbidden.exe or its alias
+- Open the program by double-clicking Check Forbidden.exe or its alias
 - Choose bilingual file(s) by clicking "Bilingual" or by typing / pasting the path to the file
-- Choose CSV or text file(s) containing the list of forbidden terms
+- Choose CSV or text file(s) containing the list of forbidden terms, or a Python script
-- Specify the path and the name of the result file to be exported if necessary, by unselecting the check box.
+- Specify the path and the name of the result file to be exported if necessary.
 The default path is the first bilingual file's path + "checked_result.html"
+- Adjust other options as needed
 - Click "Run!"
 - The result is displayed in the Command Prompt.
 If exporting is enabled and any matches are found, they are also exported into an HTML file
 - Click "X" (close) button to exit the program